Chapter Bylaws

 Caucuses established on college campuses or consisting of students will be called Local Chapter Youth Sections.
 Youth Sections must have at least three (3) members in good standing with national DSA.

-ARTICLE X. Immediate Action Group.
+ARTICLE XI.
+Immediate Action Group.

 Section 1.
 Duration.